IUS-CS/project-facebook-api-integration-software/README.md

 working correctly internally.

 * Manual testing will need to be done for interacting with Facebook.
 There are three different types of files a client can use to post to Facebook: text files, image files, and video files.
 Each of these file types will be manually tested to make sure the posts display on the user's Facebook page correctly.

+* Please reference the user guide in /Docs/testing.md for more information.

 ## 8. Publishing